caternuson/tk8x8/README.md

 ```

 Additional color definitions can be added to the `LED_COLOR` dictionary in string
 format.
-However, the syntax must be supported by both PIL and Tkinter.
+However, the syntax must be supported by Tkinter.
-The following are options:
+The following are some options:
 * '#rgb'
 * '#rrggbb'
 * 'red'